GannettDigital/api-docs/source/includes/_campaigns_and_cycles.md

 **Usage**

-A list of filtered Campaigns and Campaign Cycles for a given report type and advertiser.
+A list of filtered Campaigns, Campaign Cycles for a given report type and advertiser and Campaign Goals for every Campaign.
 (Cycles are not included for keyword_report)

 If using the `campaigns_overview` report_type, all campaign data for the account will be provided including both Paid Media and Offer-based campaigns.